Written by: Taher Kameli, Esq.

 The Sambare case is another example of how the interaction between drug laws and immigration laws may not lead to a favorable result for immigrant rights.
 In a different situation, because marijuana use is illegal under federal law, although legalized by many states, on April 19, U.S. Citizenship and Immigration Services issued a “Policy Alert” that a person who engages in certain “marijuana related activities” may be denied US citizenship.

 Given the multitude of non-immigration Federal, state, and local laws that can impact immigrant rights (not just drug laws), it is important that an immigrant retain competent counsel to navigate the many legal issues that an immigrant can face.
-Given its many successful cases over many years of representing immigrants, the Law Offices of Kameli and Associates can be the competent counsel that immigrants need on a regular basis.
-If you need legal support on any immigration issue, please contact the Law Offices of Kameli and Associates, at firstname.lastname@example.org or 312-233-1000, for representation.
+Given its many successful cases over many years of representing immigrants, Kameli Law can be the competent counsel that immigrants need on a regular basis.
+If you need legal support on any immigration issue, please contact the Kameli Law, at email@example.com or 312-233-1000, for representation.